Current opportunities

 1. Letter/email of interest (maximum of 1500 words) including:

-• Your interest in this position.
+• Your interest in the project

-• Contact information (phone number, alternate number and email address).
+• Contact information (phone number, alternate number, and email address)

 *The City reserves the right to contact references without prior notification.